Oliver Heald: Parliamentary career

-Heald was opposed to Brexit prior to the 2016 referendum.
 In December 2017 Heald voted with fellow Conservative Dominic Grieve and nine other Conservative MPs against the government, and in favour of guaranteeing Parliament a "meaningful vote" on any deal Theresa May agrees with Brussels over Brexit.

+At the 2019 general election, Heald was again re-elected, with a decreased vote share of 56.6% and an increased majority of 18,189.

 Heald was knighted in the 2014 Special Honours.

+In January 2024, Heald announced that he would stand down at the 2024 general election.
+The Conservative Party candidate to replace him was former special adviser Nikki da Costa.

 Personal life

 Heald became the Executive Chairman of the Society of Conservative Lawyers in July 2008.
 He takes a particular interest in healthcare.

-He and his wife Christine (née Whittle) live in his Hertfordshire constituency, in the market town of Royston; they have a son and two daughters.
+He and his wife Christine (née Whittle) live in his former Hertfordshire constituency, in the market town of Royston; they have a son and two daughters.
 His daughter Sarah stood as a Conservative candidate in Manchester Withington in the 2017 election.